hobie2987/octoprint-orange-pi4-lts/README.md

 sudo nano /home/pi/scripts/webcamd
 ```

-Then set the following configuration variables
+Then populate the following configuration variables at the top of the script with your desired values:

 ```bash
 VIDEO_DEVICE=/dev/video0